K-h-Huang/robot_retargeter/README.md

 subject to their own license).
 To use the SMPL-X pipeline (`retarget_from_smplx.sh`), download them yourself:

-1. Register and download from the official site: https://smpl-x.is.tue.mpg.de/ (the "SMPL-X" models, `.npz` format).
+1. Register and download from the official site: [smplx model download](https://download.is.tue.mpg.de/download.php?domain=smplx&sfile=smplx_lockedhead_20230207.zip)
+   (the "SMPL-X" models, `.npz` format).
 2. Place the files under `asset/smplx/` so the layout looks like: